Enter your email address to download a prospectus

 Sources of financial help can be found on our student finance page.
 Before making any financial decision it is recommended that you seek advice from an independent source, for example the Money Advice Service.

-After completing this qualification, you will be able to apply to become an AAT full member and use the letters MAAT after your name.
+After completing the AAT Level 4 Professional Diploma in Accounting qualification, you will be able to apply to become an AAT full member and use the letters MAAT after your name.
 You’ll enjoy elevated professional credibility and status, increasing your opportunities for career progression and fulfilling your salary expectations.

 The Level 4 AAT qualification will allow you to work in a variety of roles, such as: